Blocking badly behaved crawlers

 Deny from env=banned

-This would block all requests from the Baiduspider bot, as long as it issued it's tell tale User-Agent header.
+This would block all requests from the Baiduspider bot, as long as it sends its usual User-Agent header.

-You can read more about the apache mod_setenvif module directives here - external link opens in a new window.
+You can read more about the Apache mod_setenvif directives here.

 How did we do?